 In a waterproof case.
 If you get into trouble or see anyone else in trouble call 911 to alert the sheriff.

 Always return your boat and oars to the same rack and marked rack space you removed them from.
 Be sure to tie the boat down.
-If it is windy tie the boat down before you even walk over to get rags to wipe them down.
-We have had boats fly of racks that weren’t tied down.
+Boats can fly of racks if not tied down.

-All rowers are responsible for crew safety, but the bow person is ultimately responsible.
-Stop, look when you are in high traffic areas.
+All rowers are responsible for crew safety.
 Only experienced, approved members may bow a team boat.
-This is determined by the boat captain and coaches.
 Members may apply for bow certification.